pubsubdb/pubsubdb/docs/developer_guide.md

 ## Define Activity Schemas
 Any Web service with an Open API spec can be referenced (`#ref`) to save time documenting inputs and outputs.
 For other activities it is your responsibility to define the schema using the *JSON Schema* standard.
 For every activity you define for a workflow, consider the INCOMING and OUTGOING messages for which you  will need a schema.

->The `trigger` activity is unique from other activities in that it doesn't use an **input** schema.
+>The `trigger` activity is unique from other activities in that it doesn't define an **input** schema.
 Instead, it serves as the front-door for the flow, recieving the event payload and passing to downstream activities.
 From the perspective of downstream activities, the event payload that triggered the flow is the trigger's **output**.
 From the perspective of outside callers, it is the flow's **output** (i.e., job data) that matters most as it represents the final output produced by the completed workflow.
-As you review the remainder of this document, keep this distinction in mind (inside vs outside perspectives) when considering an triggers's "output" vs the flow's "output".
+As you review the remainder of this document, keep this distinction in mind (inside vs outside perspectives) when considering a trigger's "output" vs the flow's "output".

 When defining schemas, it's useful to consider the messages being exchanged.
 Let's start with activity, `a5`, which is the trigger activity for the **Approve Order Price** flow.
 The purpose of the flow is to essentially approve an order based upon its price.
 The message exchange is as follows: